gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-matrix-vs-math.md

 TOC: WebGL Matrices vs Math Matrices

-This is article is an aside from the the various articles that talk about matrices in particular [the article that introduces matrices](webgl-2d-matrices.html) but also [the article that introduces 3D](webgl-3d-orthographic.html), [the article on perspective projection](webgl-3d-perspective.html), and [the article on cameras](webgl-3d-camera.html).
+This is article is an aside from the various articles that talk about matrices in particular [the article that introduces matrices](webgl-2d-matrices.html) but also [the article that introduces 3D](webgl-3d-orthographic.html), [the article on perspective projection](webgl-3d-perspective.html), and [the article on cameras](webgl-3d-camera.html).